emu-wg/teap-errata/section-3-3-2.md

    responds with a NAK TLV indicating the rejection of the Basic- Password-Auth-Req TLV.
 Upon receiving the response, the server MUST indicate the success or failure of the exchange using an Intermediate-Result TLV.
+An Intermediate-Result TLS indicating success MUST be accompanied by a Crypto-Binding TLV.
 Multiple round trips of password authentication requests and responses MAY be used to support some "housecleaning" functions such as a password or pin change before a user is authenticated.